XXXAan/Token-Nuker-/README.md

-# Token-Nuker-
-A simple and easy Nuker token for Discord, it is for educational use only and I take no responsibility
+A simple and easy Nuker token for Discord, I take no responsibility